White House promises vaccine help as states rush to catch up

 Although average daily deaths and cases have been falling, some experts say not enough Americans have been inoculated for the vaccine to be making enough of a difference.
 The decline instead is attributed to the passing of the holidays, more people staying indoors during the winter and better adherence to mask rules and social distancing.

 What’s more, they warn that dangerous variants could cause the trend to reverse itself.

-So states are simultaneously trying to catch up from last week’s pause, and gear up to vaccinate even more people in the coming weeks.
+States are responding by simultaneously trying to catch up from last week’s pause and gear up to vaccinate more people in the coming weeks.

 Houston’s federally funded vaccination site will open Wednesday at NRG Park, operating seven days a week for three weeks to distribute 126,000 first doses, before transitioning to second doses, officials said.